-The Company has an experienced environmental and social department at the Bomboré Project that is primarily comprised of Burkinabes and led by Dr. Monique Keita, Environmental & Social Manager, an experienced environmental and social professional with 15-year experience.
-The Company also has a number of committees and policies that it has adopted specifically for the Company as well as specific to the Bomboré Project.
+The Company has an experienced environmental and social department at the Bomboré Mine that is primarily comprised of Burkinabés and led by an experienced environmental and social professional with 15-years experience in the region.
+The Company also has a number of committees and policies that it has adopted specifically for the Company as well as specific to the Bomboré Mine.
 These committees and policies are described below as well as the steps the Company has taken to implement them.